CASXdied/SU_Chess_Programm/README.md

 Command 4.
 Simulate single round forms one pair between two players.
 Command 5. is not working yet, but there are plans to refine the function that creates a file with the top record holders by rating (1500, 1600, etc.).
 Command 6.
 (Exit) - exits the program, saving all changes.
+There are some unused features inside, but the project is functional.